Operating System Project 2

 The shell provides a set of environment variables for each user1.
 These variables are first defined in the

-user’s Iogin file (for the bash shell this is /home/
+user’s Iogin file (for the bash shell this is /home//.bashrc) but they can be modified at any

 time by using the set command.
 The PATH environment variable (whose value can be viewed by typing